 Creating from the bottom up a new reality that prioritizes the well-being of people and the planet

-New Economics Institute puts evolutionary ideas into practice by bringing together people who understand the system is broken and must be replaced with like-minded organizations and leaders to build a movement that propels America toward a New Economy.
+New Economy Coalition puts evolutionary ideas into practice by bringing together people who understand the system is broken and must be replaced with like-minded organizations and leaders to build a movement that propels America toward a New Economy.

 Rooting power in local communities through the democratization of ownership.